Mathematics (MATH)

 MATH 250 Linear Algebra (3 semester hours)

 Systems of linear equations, Gauss and Gauss-Jordan elimination, matrices and matrix algebra, determinants.
 Linear transformations of Euclidean space.
 General vector spaces, linear independence, inner product spaces, orthogonality.
 Eigenvalues and eigenvectors, diagonalization.
 General linear transformations.
-Prerequisites: MATH 234 or MATH 248 or consent of instructor.
+Prerequisites: MATH 234 or MATH 248 or permission of instructor.

 MATH 251 Applied Linear Algebra (4 semester hours)

 An introduction to matrix methods with an emphasis on modern computational techniques.
 Topics include: Gaussian elimination, LU factorization, vector spaces and subspaces, orthogonality, QR factorization, determinant, eigenvalues and eigenvectors, diagonalization, least square optimization problem, Markov chains, and singular value decomposition.
 Students will use software (e.g. C++, MATLAB, or Python) to do computations with large matrices and investigate modern applications in various fields.
-Prerequisites: MATH 131 and (MATH 181 or CMSI 1010 or ENGR 160 or ENGR 1200 or consent of instructor).
+Prerequisites: MATH 131 and (MATH 181 or CMSI 1010 or ENGR 160 or ENGR 1200 or permission of instructor).

 MATH 261 Mathematics: Contributions by Women (3 semester hours)